 The Mediterranean-DASH Intervention for Neurodegenerative Delay (MIND) diet is a mash-up of two diets: the Mediterranean diet and Dietary Approaches to Stop Hypertension (DASH) diet.
-The Mediterranean diet was created to encourage heart health, and the DASH diet is designed to control high blood pressure.
+The Mediterranean diet was created to encourage heart health, and the DASH diet was designed to control high blood pressure.

 A Rush University study originally funded by the National Institute on Aging decided to investigate the merits of combining the two diets to create the MIND diet.
 The group, led by Nutritional Epidemiologist Martha Clare Morris, ScD, wanted to test the theory that certain foods reduced memory loss.
 For the MIND diet, the group decided to rely on plant-based foods and limit saturated fat, red meat and anything sweet, and then evaluate study participants over the span of five years.